To see the FAQs most relevant to your property, please select one of the options above.

 What is a property depreciation schedule?

-A property depreciation schedule is a document that provides your accountant with the proper information regarding depreciation claims on your investment property.
+Rental property depreciation schedules are documents that provide your accountant with the correct information regarding depreciation claims on your investment property.
 Simply put, the depreciation schedule contains relevant data regarding the compensation for the wear and tear of the building.

 As you already know, every building goes under a wearing process, from the carpets on the floor to the kitchen instalments.
 This process is even more evident if you have tenants living in the building.
 Considering that, this becomes one of the primary reasons a depreciation schedule is required.

 Why do you need a depreciation schedule?

 The main reason for ordering a property depreciation schedule is because it provides an excellent return on your investment property.
 Furthermore, analysing the numbers, you’ll see that a depreciation schedule offers the highest return on investment regarding all other property expenses.

-Therefore, we prepared a list of the three key reasons you need a tax depreciation schedule during your tax return preparation.
+Therefore, we prepared a list of the three reasons you need a tax depreciation schedule during your tax return preparation.

 A depreciation schedule reduces your taxable income

 As we said above, the main reason we prepare a depreciation schedule is to reduce the taxable income on your investment property.
 Your income-earning rental property can apply for tax deductions, one of which is the wear and tear process that happens over time.
 Hence, a properly prepared depreciation schedule can help you pay less tax.

 A depreciation schedule is the only legal way to claim tax deductions for depreciation on the structure of your property.

-Another important point is that you can’t claim tax deductions for depreciation structural components of you property if you don’t have a depreciation schedule made from a qualified Quantity Surveyor.
+Another critical point is that you can’t claim tax deductions for depreciation structural components of your property if you don’t have a depreciation schedule made from a qualified Quantity Surveyor.
 As a professional, they will thoroughly inspect the building to identify what can be claimed and evaluate relevant construction costs.

 A depreciation schedule could help you pay less tax even on a renovated property.